mykytayefrueiv/hedera-accelerator-rwa-defi-fe/README.md

 This dApp is for demonstration and educational purposes only.
 It is **not a financial product**, and no real assets are managed or sold via this platform.

+- No audits have been done on this code base.
+- No warranties.
+- This code is 'in progress', and is intended for demonstration and/or start of your project. you need to do your own QA & Audits before using this.

 ---

 ## 💬 Questions?